Consensys/quorum-dev-quickstart/files/orchestrate/README.md

 # Orchestrate Quickstart

+Orchestrate is a platform developed under the [BSL 1.1](LICENSE) license and written in Go.

-Orchestrate is a platform that enables enterprises to easily build secure and reliable applications on Ethereum blockchains.
+Orchestrate enables enterprises to easily build secure and reliable applications on Ethereum blockchains.
 It provides advanced features when connected to blockchain networks like:
 - Transaction management (transaction crafting, gas management, nonce management, and transaction listening)
 - Account management with private key storage in Hashicorp Vault